isomerpages/moe-ast-elis/_preview-pages/Professional Learning Communities@School, Cluster and Zone (Preview).md

 <summary>Networked Learning Communities (NLCs)@Cluster (Primary &amp; Secondary)</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Master Teachers from ELIS provide support as Knowledgeable Others to EL
-KP, TLs and teachers in Networked Learning Communities (NLCs), to grow their knowledge bases in areas of learning of their choice.</p>
+KP, TLs and teachers in NLCs@Cluster in their ground-up initiatives to grow their knowledge bases in areas of learning of their choice.</p>
 </div>
 </details>
 </div>